Skip to main content

 Urgent and serious referrals

-If you are concerned about the appointment being delayed or if the patient's condition is deteriorating, contact the registrar to discuss.
+If you are concerned about the appointment being delayed or if the patient's condition is deteriorating, contact the on call consultant to discuss.

 Patients requiring immediate assessment should be sent directly to the Emergency Department.